 Do you need an upgrade?

-Decide firstly if you really need an upgrade to a DSLR or mirrorless or if a point-and-shoot camera will serve you.
-Here's a good explainer.
+Could a point-and-shoot camera serve you instead?
 'Proper' DSLR or even mirrorless photography is an expensive hobby.
 Many expensive cameras are bought and then languish in cupboards because the owners don't realise that the craft is a process.
-It's like assuming buying an expensive paintbrush will help you paint well, without realising you also need to master the rest.
+It's like assuming buying an expensive paintbrush will automatically help you paint well.

 Pick your system and brand